 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Although some adopters may have reservations about bringing a mature animal into their life (What if you don’t get that much time with them?
+Some adopters may have reservations about bringing a mature animal into their life.
+(What if you don’t get that much time with them?
 What if they develop health problems?)
-Steve Gruber, the Director of Communications for the Mayor’s Alliance for NYC Animals says that there are lots of reasons to consider adopting an older dog.
+But, Steve Gruber, the director of communications for the Mayor’s Alliance for NYC Animals, says that there are lots of reasons to consider adopting an older dog.

-“I for one lean towards older animals,” says Gruber.
-He notes that senior dogs, or those who are about seven-years-old and up, often already know the basics of house training and walking on a leash, which is appealing for a lot of adopters.
+“I for one lean towards older animals,” Gruber says.
+He notes that senior dogs, or those who are about seven years old and up, often already know the basics of house training and walking on a leash, which is appealing for a lot of adopters.
 Gruber also says that older dogs are often (though by no means always) lower energy, which can make them the perfect companions for older adopters or people who lead less active lifestyles.

-So-called “bully breeds” (breeds that have “bull” in their name, like Bulldogs, Bull Terriers, American Staffordshire Terriers, and American Pit Bull Terriers, a.k.a.
-“Pit Bulls”) have been unfairly maligned for years.
-Especially American Pit Bull Terriers.
+So-called “bully breeds” (breeds that have “bull” in their name, such as Bulldogs, Bull Terriers, American Staffordshire Terriers, and American Pit Bull Terriers, aka “Pit Bulls”) have been unfairly maligned for years — especially American Pit Bull Terriers.
 Some buildings, neighborhoods, and even whole cities have bans against them, and they often spend a longer time in shelters than other dogs.
-But they are just like any other dogs in that an individual dog’s temperament is the result of its breeding, and the care and training it received growing up.
+But they are just like any other dogs in that an individual dog’s temperament is the result of its breeding, and the care and training they received growing up.

 There are also resources to help you best care for a dog with chronic health issues.
-In addition to online resources and communities, shelters, rescues, and foster homes will often have advice on how to take care of an individual animal, since they’ve been doing it themselves.
-Gruber also recommends getting pet insurance to help offset some of the costs of care (though really this is good advice for any pet owner).
-I mean, who could pass up one of these adorable special-needs pups?
+In addition to online resources and communities, shelters, rescues, and foster homes will often have advice on how to take care of an individual animal, because they’ve been doing it themselves.
+Gruber also recommends getting pet insurance to help offset some of the costs of care (though really this is good advice for any pet parent).

 Statistically speaking, dogs with black fur are less likely to be adopted.
 Whether consciously or not, some people assume black dogs are more aggressive or less welcoming.
 A common theory suggests that this is because it’s challenging to capture their darker features without professional lighting, so as someone may be scrolling through the local shelter site, these images are quickly passed over.